Top 10 Benefits of Vegetarian FoodReading time: 8 min

 8. Promotes Bone Health

-As such, vegetarians tend to maintain healthy bones much better than meat-eaters do.
+As such, vegetarians maintain healthy bones much better than meat-eaters.

-So not only does a vegetarian diet promote good health overall; it’s an excellent way to reduce your risk of developing osteoporosis or any other type of disease affecting the bones!
+So a vegetarian diet promotes good health overall; it’s an excellent way to reduce your risk of developing osteoporosis or any other type of disease affecting the bones!

 9. Improves Digestion